 Fortune, however, is similar to mending in that it’s incompatible with another enchantment.
 This time, it’s a silk touch.
 This one makes sense, too—the game can’t expect you to be mining diamond ore with silk touch and expecting more diamonds from fortune.
 The good idea is to have one pickaxe with fortune and one with silk touch if you need them both.

-The highest-level enchantment both within the tier system and in this article, it absorbs 16 percent of all damage you take—per item on your helmet, turtle shell, chest plate, leggings, and boots.
-Of course, you can’t get around the /kill command, starving to death, or falling out of the world, but everything else does less damage to you.
+Protection IV is the highest-level enchantment within the tier system, it absorbs 16 percent of all damage you take—per item on your helmet, turtle shell, chest plate, leggings, and boots.
 The absorption caps out at 80 percent, though, so you won’t ever be completely invulnerable.
 Just close.

 But, as great as all that is, protection has a lot of qualifiers.
 And those qualifiers are that you can’t have blast protection, fire protection, or projectile protection on your armor at the same time.
 You can have specialized protection or regular protection.
 Choose wisely.